SibusisoButhelezi/Pidgin/README.md

 # Pidgin

-Pidgin is a basic vidwo calling app created with React Native and Voxbox plugins to implement calling functionality.
+Pidgin is a basic vidwo calling app created with React Native and Voximplant plugins to implement calling functionality.